Latest Usual (USUAL) News Update

 TLDR

-Usual's development focuses on governance maturity and product expansion, with these upcoming milestones:
+Usual's development continues with these milestones:

 Deep Dive